Protosteloid

-Protosteliomycetes/Protosteliales (ICBN) or Protostelea/Protostelia/Protosteliida (ICZN) is a grouping of slime molds from the phylum Mycetozoa.
-The name can vary depending upon the taxon used.
-Other names include Protostelea, Protostelia, and Protostelida.
-When not implying a specific level of classification, the term protostelid or protosteloid amoeba is sometimes used.
+The protosteloid amoebae, or protosteloids (formerly known as protostelids), are a group of terrestrial amoebae capable of developing a tiny fruiting body or sporocarp consisting of a stalk supporting one or more spores.
+They do not form a natural group; instead, they have gained the sporocarp-forming ability independently from each other during evolution.

+Description

-Protosteloid amoebae, also called protostelids, are amoebae that are capable of making simple fruiting bodies consisting of a cellular stalk topped by one or a few spores.
+Protosteloid amoebae are capable of making simple fruiting bodies consisting of a cellular stalk topped by one or a few spores.
+These are known as sporocarps.
 All species are microscopic and are typically found on dead plant matter where they consume bacteria, yeasts, and fungal spores.
 Since protostelids are amoebae that make spores, they are considered to be slime molds.

-Classification

-It includes for example the following genera: